transloadit/uppy/website/src/docs/xhrupload.md

 The `responseText` is the XHR endpoint response as a string.

-For uploads from the user's device, `response` is the [XMLHttpRequest][] object.
+For uploads from the user’s device, `response` is the [XMLHttpRequest][] object.

 When uploading files from remote providers such as Dropbox or Instagram, Companion sends upload response data to the client.
 This is made available in the `getResponseData()` function as well.
-The `response` object from Companion contains some properties named after their [XMLHttpRequest][] counterparts:
+The `response` object from Companion has some properties named after their [XMLHttpRequest][] counterparts:

 *   `response.responseText` - the XHR endpoint response as a string;
 *   `response.status` - the HTTP status code;